bbc/psammead/packages/components/psammead-brand/README.md

 The `product` is passed to a [VisuallyHiddenText](https://github.com/bbc/psammead/tree/latest/packages/components/VisuallyHiddenText) component, nested inside Brand.

-The `serviceLocalisedName` is an optional prop referring to the local name of a service eg `Yoruba`. it is also passed to [VisuallyHiddenText](https://github.com/bbc/psammead/tree/latest/packages/components/VisuallyHiddenText) inside the Brand component.
+The `serviceLocalisedName` is an optional prop referring to the local name of a service eg `Yoruba`.
+It is also passed to [VisuallyHiddenText](https://github.com/bbc/psammead/tree/latest/packages/components/VisuallyHiddenText) inside the Brand component.

 The `svg` prop must contain a `group`, `viewbox` values and a `ratio`, which is used within an `svg` element.
 Examples of the `svg` object can be found in [@bbc/psammead-assets](https://github.com/bbc/psammead/blob/latest/packages/utilities/psammead-assets/README.md#service-svgs).